 You’ve read the books, you’ve surveyed people across the board.
 You have a pretty good understanding of where the company culture is currently at, and where it needs to go, to achieve a great culture.
 But unless an effective feedback loop is put into place, your plans will only result in a perception of your company's culture... not a reality.

 So how do you gain feedback on the effectiveness of effort to guide the company's culture?
 Is it through another survey?
 Or do you wait to receive results from the next annual review?
-The answer is to create a feedback loop that ensures employees consistently have multiple avenues to provide feedback, and this knowledge is shared amongst the organization.
+The answer is to create a feedback loop using internal comms software with internal communication mobile apps that ensure employees consistently have multiple avenues to provide feedback, and this knowledge is shared amongst the organization.